 Do you remember 3 years ago when no one used the word charcuterie board?
 We called them serving boards, cheese boards, or (shudder) platters.
 We were such peasants in the olden days, 3 years ago.

+Today I’m going to show you how to make a genuine, imitation antique meat & cheese board with a hunk of wood from the lumberyard, a jigsaw and a palm sander.
+And yes.
+It’s the same thing as a charcuterie board.
 I’m sure you’ve seen antique cheese and breadboards before.
-They’re all over the stores and the Internet.
-You’ve maybe even seen DIYs on how to do them, but I’m going to show you a few tricks that’ll make your “Antique” cheese board look truly authentic.
-All with the help of my longtime partner Lee Valley.
+They’re all over the stores and Internet.
+You’ve maybe even seen DIYs on how to do them, but I’m going to show you a few tricks that’ll make your “Antique” serving board look authentic.

 EVEN if you don’t think you’re handy, you can do this.
 EVEN if you’re afraid of power tools, you can do this.
 EVEN if you have no artistic instincts whatsoever, you can do this.